 Whether you are writing your own consultant bio or hiring someone to create it for you, here are 12 questions you must consider ahead of time.

-What are some other pieces of information that you would include in a consultant bio or consultant marketing kit?
+What are some other pieces of information that you would include in a consultant bio, consultant resume or consultant marketing kit?